-This studio watercolour of Ruwi in Oman is the result of spending many hours making sketchbook studies on location in Oman.
-I’ve often risen when it was still dark to make sure I was in the right spot to capture the early morning light, however on this occasion it was a case of being in the right place to record the last throws of the middle eastern sunlight catching the distant hills.
+One of my favourite Paintings of Oman include this one of Ruwi.
+This studio watercolour is the result of spending many hours making sketchbook studies on location in Oman.
+I’ve often risen when it was still dark to make sure I was in the right spot to capture the early morning light.
+However on this occasion it was a case of being in the right place to record the last throws of the middle eastern sunlight catching the distant hills.

 The district of Ruwi can be seen nestling in the surrounding foothills with its white architecture coated in cool shadows.
-I’ve used a limited palate of Winsor and Newton watercolours on a very rough handmade paper to create a distinct contrast between the dark purple, craggy hills and the lighter crisp edges of the buildings.
+I’ve used a limited palate of Winsor and Newton watercolours on a very rough handmade paper.
+This is to create a distinct contrast between the dark purple, craggy hills and the lighter crisp edges of the buildings.

-This original watercolour and other paintings of Oman inspired by my painting trips in the Gulf can be seen at my Studio & Gallery in Ponteland.
+This original watercolour can be seen at my Studio & Gallery in Ponteland.
+I also have other paintings of Oman inspired by my painting trips in the Gulf